Load final grades from Canvas into the SIS Grade Roster

 It's a good idea to make an offline copy of your Canvas gradebook right before you transfer grades to SIS.
 Occasionally, instructors or TAs make changes to the gradebook after final grade submission that result in discrepancies between grades in the LMS and in SIS; having an offline copy allows you to address any questions or concerns that might arise.

-To create an offline copy, see How do I download grades from the gradebook? from the Canvas Help Center.
+To create an offline copy, see How do I export grades in the Gradebook?.

 If you plan to export and maintain local offline copies of any student information (including but not limited to names, University ID numbers, or grades), you are responsible for taking adequate security measures to handle and safeguard such data, as it remains sensitive university data.

 For more, see Protecting Data & Privacy.